s0umyaD07/adxl/README.md

    return this->writeRegister(DATA_FORMAT, data_format);
 }

-/**
- * The constructor for the ADXL345 accelerometer object.
-It passes the bus number and the
- * device address (with is 0x53 by default) to the constructor of I2CDevice.
-All of the states
- * are initialized and the registers are updated.
- * @param I2CBus The bus number that the ADXL345 device is on - typically 0 or 1
- * @param I2CAddress The address of the ADLX345 device (default 0x53, but can be altered) */
 ADXL345::ADXL345(unsigned int I2CBus, unsigned int I2CAddress):
 	I2CDevice(I2CBus, I2CAddress){   // this member initialisation list calls the parent constructor this->I2CAddress = I2CAddress;